foopod/blog6/_posts/bsp-dungeon.md

 Next, we could start writing the core of our logic, splitting each cell recursively.
 But we already have everything we need to start drawing our scene.
 Let's begin there, then when we start splitting we will be able to see what is happening.

-For this our scene can be super simple, let's just start with a Node2D and attach a script.
+For this, our scene can be super simple, let's just start with a Node2D and attach a script.

 ``` gdscript